 Matters outside of those reserved to the board may be delegated and, with effect from Admission, the Board established an audit committee (the "Audit Committee") and a remuneration committee (the "Remuneration Committee") to which certain responsibilities were delegated.
 The work of these committees and the delegation of responsibilities to the chairman and chief executive are described below.

 The Audit Committee is chaired by independent non-executive director, Sophie Tomkins.
 Sophie is a chartered accountant with recent and relevant experience.
-The committee's other member is Andrew Gerrie.
+The committee's other members are Andrew Gerrie and Greg Hodder.

 The Audit Committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported on.
 Its full responsibilities are set out in its terms of reference.